andycranston/psend/README.md

 ## Command `append`

 The `append` command does not require any arguments.
-It cause data in data lines to be add to the end of the packet.
+It cause data in data lines to be added to the end of the packet.
 This is the default action so the `append` command is sometime seen after a `prepend` command in a packet definition file.
 An example: